nevesnunes/env/common/code/cheats/architecture.md

     - upper bounds - most visited sites - e.g. wikipedia
 - database server in separate host

+# RESTful API

+- Client-server model — a client requests data from a separated server, often over a network
+- Uniform interface — all clients and servers interact with the API in the same way (e.g., multiple resource endpoints)
+- Layered system — a client doesn't have to be connected to the end server
+- Statelessness — a client holds the state between requests and responses
+- Cacheability — a client can cache a server's reponse

 # Configuration

 ### Overriding